Getting Started with JWST Proposing

 - Fill out your proposal information in APT, e.g., Title, Abstract, Proposal Category, etc.

-- Enter your proposed target(s) (or OFFSET targets if required for your observing case).
-Note: for the special case of the NIRSpec multi-object spectroscopy mode, targets are not input directly, but are created by the NIRSpec MSA Planning Tool (MPT).
-If using this OBSERVING MODE, make sure to read the extensive MPT documentation.
+- Enter your proposed target(s) (or offset targets, if required for your observing case).
+Note: for the special case of the NIRSpec multi-object spectroscopy mode, targets are not input directly, but are created by the NIRSpec MSA Planning Tool (MPT)—if you're using this observing mode, make sure to read the extensive MPT documentation.

-- Define your observing parameters in the APT Observation Template(s) relevant for your chosen instrument(s) and OBSERVING MODE(s).
-Here you would enter the exposure specifications (i.e., Groups per integration, Integrations per exposure, and/or Exposures per specification) that you determined via the ETC. If desired, add cross references to your relevant ETC workbook in the "ETC wkbk. calc" field (strongly recommended if your program requires a target acquisition).
+- Define your observing parameters in the APT Observation Template(s) relevant for your chosen instrument(s) and observing mode(s).
+Here you would enter the exposure specifications (i.e., Groups/Int, Integrations/Exp, and/or Exposures/Dith) that you determined via the ETC. If desired, add cross-references to your relevant ETC workbook in the "ETC wkbk.
+Calc ID" field (strongly recommended if your program requires a target acquisition).